Franklin P. Mall: Return to Johns Hopkins University

 Accepting a personal request from William H. Welch, Mall returned to Baltimore in 1893 and set up the Department of Anatomy at the Johns Hopkins School of Medicine.
 Mall became the first professor of anatomy, continuing his research on organ structure and embryology.
 Mall was also given the freedom to run the department and teach according to his ideals of medical education; his focus on explorative learning led him to set up a dissection teaching laboratory that was conveniently located close to the neighborhood abattoir.

 During his tenure, Mall advanced the methods and conditions employed to preserve biological material.
 Prior to Mall's exploits, medical schools would only conduct dissections in cold weather to stymie the decomposition of cadavers.
 Through experimentation on dog cadavers, Mall developed a method of embalming and cold storage that enhanced the preservation of human cadavers and other biological samples.
 This method subsequently spread to other medical schools and rendered previous practices obsolete.

+He served as the seventh president of the Association of American Anatomists from 1905 to 1908.